Duval/Jacksonville Pre-trial Detention

 Q

-How do free video visits work at Duval County Jail?
+How do I schedule a video visit with an inmate at Duval County Jail?

 Visitation